 Introduction

-Japanese secateurs are the pruning tool of choice for gardeners who value clean cuts, comfort, and long service life.
-The best pairs are hand forged and tuned to hold a keen edge through hard work.
-This guide explains how to choose the right pair, how to use them correctly, and how to maintain them so they last.
+Japanese secateurs are the pruning tool of choice for gardeners who value clean cuts, comfort, and durability.
+The best pairs are hand forged and tuned to hold a keen edge through regular work.
+This guide covers how to choose the correct size, how to use them correctly, and how to maintain them so they last.

-We cover the differences between bypass and anvil blades, forged and cast construction, and carbon steel and stainless steel.
-We also show practical technique for healthy cuts and simple care steps that keep rust away.
-The goal is a complete reference you can return to when buying, pruning, or sharpening.
+You will learn the differences between bypass and anvil blades, forged and cast construction, and carbon steel and stainless steel.
+You will also see practical technique for healthy cuts and simple care that prevents rust.
+For sharpening and rust prevention, see our Japanese Tool Care Guide.

 A Brief History of Japanese Secateurs